About Women's Aid Training and Education

 Katrina Burge

-Katrina joined the National Training Centre as a Training Officer in November 2021.
+Katrina joined Training and Education as a Training Officer in November 2021.

 Katrina has previously worked as an Independent Domestic Violence Advocate and in this role she also developed and delivered a specialist intervention aimed at providing dedicated training to services operating in rural areas, as well as supporting isolated survivors.